Gibbs Measures on Marked Configuration Spaces: Existence and Uniqueness

-\begin{remark} In \cite{AKLU, KKdS, KunaPhD, Mase}, a theory of Gibbs measures on marked configuration spaces that satisfy Ruelle's stability, respectively superstability conditions has been developed.
+\textbf{1.} In \cite{AKLU, KKdS, KunaPhD, Mase}, a theory of Gibbs measures (on marked configuration spaces) based on Ruelle's classical approach (\cite{Ru69, Ru70}) has been elaborated.
 To this end, one has to require either \emph{stability} or, moreover, \emph{superstability} of the energy functional, expressed by the inequalities

-with some $A_{1},B_{1},A_{2},B_{2}>0$.
-Obviously, this is impossible in the case of unbounded marks $\sigma _{x}\in \mathbb{R}^{d}$ and the interactions like in (\ref{big_ham_ann})-(\ref{E_gamma_ann}).
-However, taking the Lyapunov functional $F(\widehat{\gamma }_{k})$, cf. (\ref{Phi-k}), instead of the squared counting map $|\gamma _{k}|^{2}$ in (\ref{bdd_sp}), we can develop an analogue of Ruelle's superstability estimates and construct the corresponding Gibbs states $\nu $ satisfying the regularity condition